 Amyloid fibrils are made of normally soluble misfolded proteins that aggregate into oligomers and then insoluble fibrils.
 A number of normal (wild-type) and mutant proteins are susceptible to such misfolding and aggregation (amyloidogenic proteins), thus accounting for the wide variety of causes and types of amyloidosis.

-Amyloid deposits are composed of small (about 10 nm diameter), insoluble fibrils that form congophilic beta-pleated sheets that can be identified by x-ray diffraction.
+Amyloid deposits are composed of small (approximately 10 nm diameter), insoluble fibrils that form congophilic beta-pleated sheets that can be identified by x-ray diffraction.
 In addition to the fibrillar amyloid protein, the deposits also contain serum amyloid P component and glycosaminoglycans.

 Amyloid deposits stain pink with hematoxylin and eosin, contain carbohydrate constituents that stain with periodic acid-Schiff dye or with Alcian blue, but most characteristically have apple-green birefringence under polarized light microscopy after Congo red staining.
 On autopsy inspection, affected organs may appear waxy.